Himalayan Yoga Academy

 Anatomical Focus

-The main anatomical focus of this pose is upon the spines, legs, forearms, forehead and belly.
-It puts pressure upon the belly as the person practicing this pose need to lie down on his stomach
+The main anatomical focus of this pose is upon the spines, legs, forearms, forehead, and belly.
+It puts pressure on the belly as the person practicing this pose needs to lie down on his stomach.

 Therapeutic Application